Integrability of Conformal Killing Vectors in the Eisenhart Lift of Scalar-Field FLRW Cosmology: Reduced CKV equations and integrability conditions

 \section{Reduced CKV equations and integrability conditions}

 Following Ref.~\cite{Chiba:2024iia}, we focus on CKVs that are independent of the cyclic coordinate $\chi$ and linearly independent of $\partial_\chi$.
-After eliminating the conformal factor by $f=\frac13 \nabla_A\xi^A$, the remaining independent equations for the covariant components $\xi_a(a,\phi)$ and $\xi_\phi(a,\phi)$ can be written in the system of finite type by introducing
+The remaining independent equations for the covariant components $\xi_a(a,\phi)$ and $\xi_\phi(a,\phi)$ can be written in the system of finite type by introducing

 The reduced system is then

 where

 In this system, all first derivatives are written in closed form in terms of $\xi_a,\xi_{\phi}$ and $\eta$.
 Throughout, we write $h=h(\phi)$, $h'=\dd h/\dd\phi$ and $h''=\dd^2 h/\dd\phi^2$.